bannaarr01/OnlineJobPortalManagementSystem-with-Intelligent-Job-Matching-and-Live-Interview/README.md

 * Scheduler to dump database within specified timeframe to be used by the recommender system using python and laravel
 * Scheduler to ReBuild Model within specific timeframe to be used by the collaborative filtering, since we are using live dataSet
 * Event Listener and Mailing for Newsletter Subscriber
-* Modify Profile both job seeker sand employers
+* Modify Profile both job seekers and employers
 * Rating System
 * Blog System
 * All pages Animated Nicely